Graduate Trainees

 Postdoc since 2022

 Eva Vitucci is from Titusville, FL and is a postdoctoral research associate in Dr. Natalie Johnson’s lab.
 She received her Ph.D. in Toxicology and Environmental Medicine from the University of North Carolina-Chapel Hill.
 Dr. Vitucci’s research focused on developing in vitro models of the human airway and using these models to investigate how exposure to air pollution affects both the directly exposed airway epithelium and the indirectly exposed cells lying below the epithelial layer.
-Building upon this experience, Dr. Vitucci will investigate how inter-individual differences in children’s airway epithelium enhances their likelihood to develop asthma after exposure to inhaled toxicants and viruses.
+Building upon this experience, Dr. Vitucci will investigate how inter-individual differences in children’s airway epithelium enhance their likelihood of developing asthma after exposure to inhaled toxicants and viruses.
 The overall goal of her research is to improve our understanding of the cellular mechanisms driving air pollution-induced respiratory and cardiovascular disease.
 Outside of her research interests, she enjoys hiking, running, and enjoying the great outdoors with friends and family.

-Postdoc since 2020
+Postdoc since 2024